 Female beaver on the River Otter, Devon, by Mike Symes/Devon Wildlife Trust

-After being hunted to extinction 400 years ago, Cornwall Wildlife Trust and partners Woodland Valley Farm are bringing beavers back to Cornwall.
-This ground-breaking project intends to show that beavers can help create new wildlife habitat, make our water cleaner and crucially reduce flooding.
+After being hunted to extinction in the UK 400 years ago, Cornwall Wildlife Trust and partners Woodland Valley Farm hope to bring beavers back to Cornwall.
+This ground-breaking project hopes to show that beavers can help create new wildlife habitat, make our water cleaner and crucially reduce flooding.
 Beavers will be reintroduced to a fenced area, upstream of Ladock village, near Truro, that has suffered severe flooding.
 Our partner Universities will study the before and after impacts, building on research from reintroductions in the UK and across Europe.
 The results will help us find out if this native species could once again become part of the Cornish landscape to help us combat flooding – naturally.

 So, why bring beavers back?

 There are several reasons why we should consider bringing beavers back to Cornwall.
 From helping to reduce flooding to improving habitats for wildlife, they are a species that could really benefit Cornwall.

 Beavers were once a native species of the British Isles and are a 'keystone' species of wetland habitats - meaning they benefit a wide range of other species, from fish and frogs to insects and birds.

 Beavers also have the potential to reduce flooding - their activities such as building dams and digging water channels enable the land around them to hold more water.
 This means that during very heavy rainfall water doesn't flow as quickly into rivers, which will help prevent them overflowing and bursting their banks.

 This same activity helps make river water cleaner.
 Slowing the flow of the water helps to filter it, causing soil sediment and pollutants to settle at the bottom of beaver ponds, essentially trapping them away.